LoyolaChicagoCode/cs2-lab0-hello-java/README.md

    You should now see a key labeled `github.com` on the list of keys in the right half of the popup.
    Then press *save* and close the popup.

-1. For highly convenient integration of git username and email and SSH keys between IDE profile and console, enable the git agent (this will restart your workspace):
+1. For highly convenient integration of git username and email and SSH keys between IDE profile and console, enable the git a
+gent:

-       Workspaces > settings for desired workspace (gear wheel) > Agents > Git credentials
+       Workspaces > settings for desired workspace (gear wheel) > Agents > Git credentials > click switch to enable

+   *(The switch should now turn from gray to blue and your workspace should restart.)*

 # TDD with Codenvy, Maven, and JUnit